ConvBKI: Real-Time Probabilistic Semantic Mapping Network with Quantifiable Uncertainty: Results

 \section{Results}

-In this section, we evaluate ConvBKI against probabilistic and learning-based approaches on several data sets.
+In this section, we evaluate ConvBKI against probabilistic and learning-based approaches on several data sets {with both camera and LiDAR sensors}.
 We also present ablation studies demonstrating the effects of design choices and visualizing the intuitive kernels learned by ConvBKI.

-For all results, we train ConvBKI with a learning rate of 0.007 using the Adam optimizer for one epoch with the weighted negative log-likelihood loss.
+For all results, we train ConvBKI with a learning rate of 0.007 using the Adam optimizer \cite{ADAM} for one epoch with the weighted negative log-likelihood loss.
 We initialize the kernel length parameter for each kernel to $l = 0.5 \m$ and train with the last $\tau = 10$ frames as input.
 The kernel size is set to $f = 5$ with a resolution of $0.2 \m$.

-Inference rates are reported for the update step of ConvBKI on an NVIDIA RTX 3090 GPU.
+Inference rates are reported for the dense voxel update step of ConvBKI on an NVIDIA RTX 3090 GPU.
 Latencies are measured for a batch size of 1 and a single frame, averaged over $1000$ repetitions.
-Note that the inference rate is heavily dependent on the size of the voxel grid.
+Note that the update inference rate is directly correlated with the size of the voxel grid, and the map inference rate also depends on free space sampling and voxel grid construction which are studied in Sec. \ref{Sec:Ablation}.
 However, even including the latency of the semantic segmentation network and a voxel grid with resolution $0.1 \m$, ConvBKI maintains real-time inference rates with frequencies greater than $10~\mathrm{Hz}$.